Guide to Federal Records

-- The Online Catalog is currently available on the NARA web site.
-The Online Catalog's coverage of NARA's holdings is significant and particularly in the area of photographic and motion picture holdings, but it is not yet a comprehensive resource.
+- The National Archives Catalog is currently available on the NARA web site.
+The National Archives Catalog's coverage of NARA's holdings is significant and particularly in the area of photographic and motion picture holdings, but it is not yet a comprehensive resource.

 - For the time being, comprehensive coverage of NARA's holdings of federal records, i.e., records that originated in the executive, judicial, and legislative branches of the federal government, is provided - at a very high level - by this web version of the Guide to Federal Records in the National Archives of the United States.

 - The guide provides a general overview of NARA's holdings of federal records at the record group level, and is intended to assist researchers in identifying which record groups may have material relevant to their research topics.
 Many records only briefly identified in the Guide are more fully described in the National Archives Catalog and researchers are encouraged to consult these online resources in tandem.